-Discretionary relief will not be awarded in any circumstances where it appears that an award will result in the rate payer receiving state aid above the current de minimis level.
-Every application for discretionary relief must be accompanied by a statement from an appropriate person in the business or person representing the rate payer, setting out the amount of state aid that they have received in the previous three years.
+Discretionary relief will not be awarded in any circumstances where it appears that an award will result in the rate payer receiving financial help above the current de minimis level.
+Every application for discretionary relief must be accompanied by a statement from an appropriate person in the business or person representing the rate payer, setting out the amount of subsidy that they have received in the previous three years.
 Applications will not be considered until this statement is received.